top of page

 Lung 9

 • Heart - Overjoy: Overjoy is joy that has crossed into mania and anxiety.
 You may experience heart palpitations, insomnia, vivid dreams, a heavy or tight chest, or panic attacks.
-The Heart is the emperor of the mind and spirit, so it can be sensitive to any of the organ disharmonies.
-The Heart system is a key component in sexual dysfunction.
+The Heart is the emperor of the mind and spirit, so it can be sensitive to any of the organ disharmonies, especially grief.
 When the Spirit is disturbed it is difficult to maintain close relationships with our loved ones and ourselves.
 When the Heart is in balance we are loving and happy, with an expansive mind and spirit.

 Foods to support the Heart: dark chocolate, beets, adzuki beans